 Growing up in the Evangelical church, I was exposed to eschatological preaching which purported to divine the future.
-Based on a literalistic interpretation of the book of Revelation, Evangelical preachers tell of a day when Jesus will come to rapture (remove) Christians from the earth.
+Based on a literalistic interpretation of the books of Daniel and Revelation, Evangelical preachers speak of a day when Jesus will come in the clouds to rapture (remove) Christians from the earth.
 After the rapture, God will, for seven years, pour out his wrath on the earth.
 This period of divine slaughter and judgment is called the Great Tribulation.

 During the Tribulation, the Antichrist, a powerful figure who wages war against God, will rise up and exert dominion over the earth.
 While Evangelicals have multiple interpretations of who and what the Antichrist is, all agree that he is one of the central figures of the Tribulation drama.
 According to the book of Revelation, the Antichrist will ultimately be defeated by Jesus and cast into the Lake of Fire.

 Most Evangelicals believe the Antichrist is a real person.
 This belief has led to speculation about this or that person being the Antichrist.
-Some Evangelicals believe the Antichrist is alive today and could be someone such as Barack Obama or Pope Francis.
+Some Evangelicals believe the Antichrist is alive today.
 What is interesting about these predictions about who the Antichrist might be is that the potential Antichrist always has political views opposed by Evangelicals.
-This is why some Evangelicals find it quite easy to label President Obama as the Antichrist, even more so of late since it has been reported that Obama might head the United Nations after he leaves office.
-(Many Evangelicals believe the United Nations will be used by the Antichrist to take over the world.)
+This is why some Evangelicals found it quite easy to label President Obama as the Antichrist, even more so when it was reported that Obama might head the United Nations after he left office.
+(Many Evangelicals believe the United Nations will be the vehicle used by the Antichrist to take over the world.)

 According to many Evangelicals, during the Tribulation the Antichrist will take control of the world’s economy.
 No one will be able to buy or sell anything without having the mark of the Beast.
 The Biblical basis for this belief is found in Revelation 13:16-18: